lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Implementation

 \subsection{Bandwidth selection}

-\code{lpbwcde()} implements the rule-of-thumb MSE- and IMSE- bandwidth selection by implementing the formulae provided in previous sections.
+\code{lpbwcde()} implements the rule-of-thumb MSE- and IMSE- bandwidth selection by implementing the formulae provided in Section~\ref{sec:pointest_bw}.

-By default \code{lpbwcde()} computes the rule-of-thumb MSE optimal bandwidth for the conditional PDF with locally quadratic polynomial in $y$ and locally linear polynomial in $\bx$ and Epanechnikov kernel on nineteen grid points on the implied support of $\Y$ determined by the quantiles of the observed data.
+By default \code{lpbwcde()} computes the rule-of-thumb MSE optimal bandwidth for the conditional PDF with locally quadratic polynomial in $y$ and locally linear polynomial in $\bx$ and Epanechnikov kernel on nineteen equally-spaced grid points on the implied support of $\Y$ determined by the observed data.
 The output of this function is similar to that of \code{lpcde()} and provides basic information for the data and options specified.
 The summary of objects returned by this function additionally provides a table with three columns: (i) \code{y\_grid}: values of the grid points for which the bandwidth is estimated, (ii) \code{B.W.}: the estimated bandwidth corresponding to each grid point, and (iii) \code{Eff.n.}: the number of effective data points at each evaluation point given the estimated bandwidth.
-An example of bandwidth selection, using the same data set as in previous example produces the following output. \begin{spacing}{0.8} \begin{example} > y_grid = stats::quantile(y_data, seq(from=0.1, to=0.9, by=0.1)) > model2 = lpbwcde(y_data=y_data, x_data=x_data, x=0, y_grid = y_grid, bw_type = "mse-rot") > summary(model2) \end{example} \end{spacing} \begin{spacing}{0.7} \begin{example} Call: lpbwcde
+An example of standard bandwidth selection is provided in the following output. \begin{CodeInput} R> model2 = lpbwcde(y_data = y_data, x_data = x_data, x = 0, + y_grid = y_grid) R> summary(model2) \end{CodeInput} \begin{CodeOutput} Call: lpbwcde

 Sample size 1000 Polynomial order for Y point estimation (p=) 2 Polynomial order for X point estimation (q=) 1 Density function estimated (mu=) 1 Order of derivative estimated for covariates (nu=) 0 Kernel function epanechnikov Bandwidth method mse-rot